NelsonAlmeida-18/NelsonAlmeida-18/README.md

 # Nelson-Almeida
 Hello!
 My name is Nelson and I'm a freshman at Universidade do Minho, where I'm taking a degree in Computer Science.
-My first contact with developing a computer program was in my first year of high school where i developed a game called flappy-pi for math class.
-The game was a replica of the popular game flappy bird but the sprite was a Pi since it was a math themed app.
-From there i started learning Python by myself and sketched out a website using flask, used webscrapping libraries, I've tried to use open-cv to make a facial recognition program but failed in the machine-learning part.
-I've used Tkinter to make GUI's for loggin's and mp3 players.
-And my favourite project because it was the one I had the most fun doing was a "autonomous" car for the physics class in my last year of high school.
-It used an Arduino and some ultrasonic sensors.
-Me and my group coded and modeled some parts using Fusion360 to make everything tidy in the car.
-From there my interest in software development only grew.

 ## My college projects and solved exercises 🎓